 hovering near their highest since September.

-Volumes remained low after the Christmas and new year
+Volumes remained low after the year-end holidays with

 "Markets at the moment are repositioning with regards to

 better economic conditions and tapering.
 This is weighing on

 German Bunds, but with yields close to 2 percent I think there